 - Conversion rates in the funnel

 Tactical Metrics are sometimes “vanity metrics” but often serve to show you how well your marketing activities work.
-The key though is to tie back tactics to the strategy.
+The key is to tie back tactics to the strategy.
 If your content program is generating 25% CTR and a 12% on page conversion, that’s great, but how many are signing up for a trial?
 What’s the churn on that Offer or Channel?

 The nice thing is Marketo (and other tools) can provide all of this data if setup correctly.